djkeu/snooker_scores/readme.md

 - ToDo: GUI

 - ToDo:
-3. Simplify Input Validation Logic

-Both get_shot_value and validate_shot deal with the validation of shot values.
-Consider combining the logic for input validation in a more reusable way.

-- ToDo:
 4. Combine Score Calculation Logic

 update_score and calculate_possible_scores could potentially be combined since they both deal with adjusting scores.
 If they are meant to do different things, you could rename them to clarify their roles.